Check The Mortgage.

 Hold off on making improvements.

-A good rule of thumb is to get rid of (or hide) 30 percent of your stuff in preparation for showing your home.
-That means stashing away extra chairs, storage boxes, plants, magazines, CDs, clothes,exercise equipment, small appliances and books.
+Consider getting rid of, packing or storing 30% of your stuff in preparation for showing your home.
+That means stashing away extra chairs, storage boxes, plants, magazines, CDs, clothes, knickknacks, exercise equipment, small appliances and books.

 Take stock of your upgrades.